The Role of Texture in Creating Cozy Interiors

 1. What is the role of texture in interior design?
 Texture adds depth, interest, and dimension to a space.
 It influences a room's visual and tactile experience, creating a more engaging and comfortable environment.

 3. What are some examples of soft textures?
-Soft textures include plush rugs, velvet cushions, fleece blankets, flannel sheets, and soft bath mats.
+Soft textures include plush rugs, velvet cushions, fleece blankets, flannel sheets, and bath mats.
 These materials add warmth and comfort to any room.

 4. How do I balance different textures in a room?
 Pair rough surfaces like exposed brick or natural wood with smooth finishes like polished marble or glass to balance different textures.
 Combining various textures creates visual interest and prevents the space from feeling too monotonous or overwhelming.